lamnhan066/isolate_manager/README.md

 #### WebAssembly (WASM) Notes

 * **Type Handling:** When using WASM, all `int` types (including those in collections) are treated as `double`.
 Isolate Manager provides a built-in converter to handle this automatically; you can disable it by setting `enableWasmConverter: false` if needed.
+* **Transferables:** On WASM, transferables (zero-copy data transfer) add unnecessary overhead and provide no performance benefit.
+By default, transferables are omitted when targeting WASM.
+You can re-enable them by setting `enableWasmTransferables: true` if needed.
 * **Development Server Headers:** If your app hangs when running with `flutter run -d chrome --wasm`, you might need to set specific headers.
 Try:

   ```shell